Release Date: February 20, 2013

 Six Target professionals served as judges for the final presentations: Robert Boyd, assets protection business partner, Kelly Dumas, human resources business partner, Peter Firestone, district facilities manager, Erin Ingalls, food business partner, Randy Joseph, district team leader, and Amy Lauricella, senior field campus recruiter.

 Minneapolis-based Target Corporation (NYSE:TGT) serves guests at 1,778 stores across the United States and at Target.com.
 The company plans to open its first stores in Canada in 2013.
 In addition, the company operates a credit card segment that offers branded proprietary credit card products.
 Since 1946, Target has given 5 percent of its income through community grants and programs; today, that giving equals more than $4 million a week.
-For more information about Target’s commitment to corporate responsibility, visit Target.com/hereforgood.
+For more information, visit target.com.

 The UB School of Management is recognized for its emphasis on real-world learning, community and economic impact, and the global perspective of its faculty, students and alumni.
 The school has been ranked by Bloomberg Businessweek, the Financial Times, Forbes, U.S. News & World Report and The Wall Street Journal for the quality of its programs and the return on investment it provides its graduates.
 For more information about the UB School of Management, visit mgt.buffalo.edu.